hugessen/Lazsoc-2.0/README.md

 Yeah baby!!
 Total code refactor using Ionic 2 and AngularJS 2.
 Coding in Angular 2 is so freaking awesome!

+If you get

+    Error: spawn EACCES

+run:

+    ionic hooks add

 #To Do:

 #Completed